Milo-D/libvmcu-Virtual-MCU-Library/README.md

 # Troubleshooting

--  Issue: Could not parse Hexcode.

--  Solution: Because MDX is still in Development, it does not support every Instruction.
-I am working on adding new Instructions to MDX.
-Also manipulating the Hexfile can lead to a corrupted Hexfile, which MDX wont parse.
+-  Issue: Stepping over a non-nop instruction has no effect on the MCU.

+-  Solution: Some few instructions (like spm, wdr, break) require some further work.
+   For example, the 'wdr' (watchdog reset) instruction requires (obviously) a watchdog timer, which MDX, currently, does not support.
+I will be working on adding functionality to these few instructions, as soon as possible.
+For further information, see (#Instructions)

 - Issue: Wrong Hex Format.